 May 12–14, 2014

-The Museum’s Mandel Center for Advanced Holocaust Studies and the International Tracing Service invite applications for an international conference designed to illustrate the broad academic research potential of the ITS collections.
+The Museum’s Mandel Center for Advanced Holocaust Studies and the International Tracing Service organized an international conference designed to illustrate the broad academic research potential of the ITS collections.

 The Holocaust in Hungary: 70 Years Later